DIGITALLNature/DIGITALLNature.github.io/Writerside/topics/Solution-Concept.md

 ---
 <video src="https://youtu.be/DLfFqvcOrrs?si=xeUrjaQqoptmUmmJ" title="DIGITALL Solution workbench: Usage tutorial" />

+### Working with a workbench summary
+Create new workbench:
+    Use descriptive name (best practice to reference work item) Select target carrier (which solution this needs to be deployed with) This automatically creates a workbench solution
+Go to the solution (buttons will open the solution)
+    Add necessary components
+    Do changes
+Merge changes if they are ready for test
+If ready for prod either:
+    Merge in release carrier and close workbench after successful prod deployment Finalize workbench towards release carrier

 ### 2. Configuration Tutorial
 Watch the following video to learn how to properly configure the solution.
 This tutorial covers: